DataDog/apigentools/docs/workflow.md

 ## Modify the OpenAPI Spec Sections

-When you want to add/change behaviour of your generated clients, you need to modify the [spec sections](spec_repo.md#section-files) for the relevant major version of your API under `spec/<MAJOR_VERSION>`.
-If you're adding new section files, don't forget to also add them in `spec_sections` in `config/config.json`.
-If you're adding a new major API version, don't forget to add it in top-level `spec_versions` and then in per-language `spec_versions` in `config/config.yaml` (thanks to this, you can choose which languages generate code for which major API versions).
+To add or change the behavior of your generated clients, modify the [spec sections](spec_repo.md#section-files) for the relevant major version of your API under `spec/<MAJOR_VERSION>`.

+If you are adding new section files, also add them in `spec_sections` in `config/config.json`.

+If you are adding a new major API version, also add it in the top-level `spec_versions` and then in per-language `spec_versions` in `config/config.yaml`.
+With this, you can choose which languages generate code for which major API versions.

 ## Modify apigentools Configuration

-When adding new languages to generate clients for, adding major API version or adding spec sections, you'll need to do the corresponding changes to [config/config.yaml](spec_repo.md#configconfigjson).
+When adding new languages to generate clients, adding major API versions, or adding spec sections, you must make corresponding changes to [config/config.yaml](spec_repo.md#configconfigjson).

 ## Validate Specs

-To check basic validity of your specs, use the [validate command](cli.md#apigentools-validate).
+To check the basic validity of your specs, use the [validate command](cli.md#apigentools-validate).

 ### Locally